SSC Exam in 2026

 Q: What is the minimum age criteria to apply for SSC exams?

 A: The minimum age criteria varies as per different exams.
-However, candidates should be aged minimum 18 years for exams like SSC CGL, SSC CHSL, SSC JE and SSC GD.
+However, candidates should be a minimum of 18 years old for exams like SSC CGL, SSC CHSL, SSC JE and SSC GD.
 Also, candidates should be aged at least 20 years for exams like SSC CPO.

 Q: From which subjects are questions usually asked in SSC exams?